The 7 Best Supplements To Take If You Have Dry, Damaged Hair*

 The one-step beauty routine for youthful skin, healthy hair & strong nails, vitamin E and C.*

-Biotin is a B-complex vitamin that's known to be important in hair and nail growth.
+Biotin is an essential B vitamin (meaning we need to consume it daily) that's known to be important in hair and nail growth.
 "When patients have a biotin deficiency, they suffer from thinning, dry hair, and dry skin," says Zeichner.
-"Supplementing biotin may help in supporting dry scalp and dry hair."* While dry hair, hair loss, and skin rashes are good indicators of an issue, as with most deficiencies, the only way to tell for sure is by getting a blood test from your doctor.
+"Supplementing biotin may help in supporting dry scalp and dry hair."* (Biotin deficiency is rare in the U.S. population, however.
+While dry hair can be an indicator of an issue, as with most deficiencies, the only way to tell for sure is by getting a blood test from your doctor.)

-Silica is a mineral that's often found in nature and in the body and is commonly used as a food additive, Zeichner says.
-Research has discovered that silica can be found in the bones, tendons, aorta, liver, and kidneys.
-"The exact mechanism is unclear, but silica is thought to be needed by the human body for proper production of skin, collagen, bones, and hair," he says.
+Silicon (AKA silica) is a mineral that's often found in nature and in the body and is commonly used as an ingredient in food, supplement, and pharmaceutical products, Zeichner says.
+Research has discovered that silicon can be found in the bones, tendons, aorta, liver, and kidneys.
+"The exact mechanism is unclear, but silica is thought to be needed by the human body for proper production of skin, collagen, bones, and hair,"* he says.

 "Silicon supplements have been shown to promote hair strength, brightness, and thickness and decrease hair breakage," says California-based holistic dermatologist Cynthia Bailey, M.D., a diplomate of the American Board of Dermatology.* While it's not entirely clear why this can happen, Bailey says that one theory is that it may interact with keratin, the protein found naturally in hair, which gives hair its structure.*